 One of the first activities that toddlers can do is color sorting.
-Color recognition and color sorting activities are a fun way for toddlers to learn about color, which is one of the very first toddler STEM activities that a toddler can try!
+Color recognition and color sorting activities are a fun way for toddlers to learn about color, which is one of the very first STEM projects for toddlers that a toddler can try!

 When my middle daughter was two, I set up this super easy and fun color sorting toddler STEM activity so that she could learn to sort things by color.
 If you have a printer and can print in color, then you can make this color sorting activity in just a couple of minutes!